 Ryan McDonough Rumors

 The Suns were in this situation with Bledsoe a year ago and it dragged out the entire summer before he signed a five-year, $70 million deal.
 The Suns will be more proactive and are working with a more communicative client.
 “He’s a guy who made a good impression on us,” McDonough said of Knight.
 “He didn’t play as much as we’d like because of the injury but, at 23 years old, it’s amazing how young he is given he’s been in the league four years and was a borderline All-Star last year for Milwaukee.
 He’s certainly one of our top priorities, if not the top priority.
 We want a quick process with all of our guys, him included.
 We’ve got good vibes from him about his time in Phoenix.
-I imagine he will be one of the first guys we call, if not the first.”: 2 more rumors
+I imagine he will be one of the first guys we call, if not the first.”

 The Suns are not permitted to comment on free agents but Suns General Manager Ryan McDonough, in keeping with an approach he laid out upon his 2013 introduction, said the team would pursue top talent by free agency or trade.
 “We’re going to be aggressive and target the best players,” McDonough said.
 “I think you’ll see us go after the top guys.
 We hope to get meetings with some of the top free agents and sell them on all Phoenix has to offer.
 You win big in this league with elite players.
 We had some success over the past couple years, not as much as we’d like this past year, but we’re going to be aggressive.
 There’s a great history and tradition here.
 You saw how a player like Steve Nash transforms an organization when he arrives.
 We’d be doing a disservice to ourselves and our fans if we didn’t go after the top guys.”